Chapter 9: Back in action

 "Dammit, Kisuke!
 I know he's hiding something, and I want to know what it is!
 Uryu said so too; thanks to him I even have a good idea of where to look!"

 "There's not going to be any combat, because he's not going to catch us!"
-Yoruichi snapped back at him, but it didn't appear that Urahara was going to be convinced by any of her arguments.
+Yoruichi snapped back at him, but it was clear Urahara wasn't about to be convinced by any of her arguments.
 "Pull your head out of your ass and stop be so goddamn stubborn, Kisuke!" she screamed in frustration.

 "Oi, guys!" he called out, temporarily making them halt their verbal shit-flinging.
 "I think I may know someone who could back you up, Yoruichi."
 Neither of them noticed the tiny smirk that was starting to form on Ichigo's face.

 Just as Ichigo had expected, getting Grimmjow to agree hadn't been the least bit difficult, much to the surprise of Urahara and Yoruichi.
-There had been the issue of Grimmjow potentially backstabbing them during the mission, but thanks to Urahara's latest invention, that risk had already been minimized.
+There had been the issue of Grimmjow potentially backstabbing them during the mission, but thanks to Urahara's newest gadget, that risk had already been minimized.

 Now that his hands were free, Grimmjow carefully prodded the thick black collar around his neck.
 Clearly, he was none too happy with it.
-He glared at Urahara, who cheerily grinned back at him, but didn't say or do anything otherwise.
+He glared at Urahara, who cheerily grinned back at him, but refrained from complaining about it.
 It was just something he was going to have put up with in exchange for getting involved in the action.
 Compared to slowly going mad while locked up in his room, he figured this was a small price to pay.

 "I've just contacted Nelliel," Yoruichi announced as she walked up to the three men.
 "She said she'll meet up with us near the Southernmost point of Las Noches' outer wall."